brittanyrw/emojiscreen/README.md

 ### If you want to work on one of the Issues that are labeled with `enhancement`
 * Please comment in the Issue and wait for confirmation before you start working on it.

+### Please do not approve other people’s pull requests or request changes on other people’s pull requests.
+The maintainers are the only approvals needed, thanks!

 Read below for a detailed overview and walkthrough on how to add an `Emoji Card` to this project.
 First time pull-requests are encouraged and you can make multiple pull requests if you desire.
 If you run into trouble, feel free [to create an Issue](https://github.com/brittanyrw/emojiscreen/issues)!

 ## Table of Contents